HackYourFuture/UsingAPIs/Week3/README.md

 Have a look through the end points (there is documentation for every API) and check how the endpoints are structured.
 What data is available and will you be able to get what you need?
 You can even already query it a bit with `Postman` to try some things out.

+If you really are stuck and have no inspiration, have a chat with your project mentor and talk it through together to come up with something.

 ## Planning and deadlines
 There are only 2 deadlines in the project, how you divide your time for the rest is up to you.